shimmz/client-logger/README.md

 author: shimmy rothstein

-directive for adding logging ability to html elements add logger-overlay element somewhere in base html for rerun option (preferably only for developer) add client-logger attribute to element. add name-to-log attribute with desired name add action-to-log attribute with desired events to log, if multiple seperate with ',' (defualt is "change") add value-to-log attribute with name of desired value to add to log (defualt is "value") Inject 'ClientLogger' into your angular module and controller
+directive for adding logging ability to html elements.

+add logger-overlay element somewhere in base html for rerun option (preferably only for developer).

+add client-logger attribute to element.

+add name-to-log attribute with desired name.

+add action-to-log attribute with desired events to log, if multiple seperate with ',' (defualt is "change").

+add value-to-log attribute with name of desired value to add to log (defualt is "value").

+Inject 'ClientLogger' into your angular module and controller.

 # API:
 LogStackService.setAddress("your address here");